aatxe/dotfiles/README.md

 # dotfiles #
-These are my configuration files.
+These are my configuration files, and stuff.

 ## Setup Process ##
 The current setup process looks something like this: